devsavage/savagemods/README.md

 Savage Mods for Minecraft!
 =======

-I am looking forward to making mods and releasing them!
+I am looking forward to making and releasing mods to the public!

 I hope to make some very good and interesting mods in the future!